 Such a design is implemented with the help of a parameter named class that defines a network with its own specific and distinct namespace.
-Classes are defined by the RFC 2929.
+Classes are currently defined, according to the IANA Protocol Registries, by the RFC 5395 (that supersedes RFC 2929).
 Each class is a autonomous namespace with its own DNS root servers and its own governance.